 Netizens Ask 'Why Arjun Kapoor?'
 After Watching Panipat Trailer; Express Their Disappointment!

 Yesterday (November 5, 2019), the trailer of Ashutosh Gowariker's next film, Panipat, hit the internet and fans are totally in awe of his work.
-From the exquisite location to background music everything has left them mesmerised except one thing - the casting of Arjun Kapoor as Sadashiv Rao Bhau.
+From the exquisite locations to background music, everything has left them mesmerised except one thing - the casting of Arjun Kapoor as Sadashiv Rao Bhau.
 Many netizens shared their displeasure on Twitter and questioned Ashutosh Gowariker about the same.
-Check out their reaction below..
+Check out their reactions below...

 Targaryen @prawinbiswas: "Second i saw Arjun Kapoor acting in #PanipatTrailer my mood turned off."